 Congress, the Office on Violence Against Women (OVW), and victim advocates recognized the need to address the lack of direct intervention and related assistance services available to tackle the unique aspects of sexual assault trauma from which victims must heal.
 Women, men and children of all ages can be victims of sexual assault.
 The perpetrator may be a relative, acquaintance (e.g. boyfriend/girlfriend, friend, co-worker, and neighbor) or a stranger.
 Nationally, one in six women and one in thirty-three men will be sexually assaulted in their lifetime.
-The OVW administers several grant programs, including the S.T.O.P.
-VAWA Formula Grant Program.

-Women and men of all ages, as well as children, can be victims of sexual assault.
-The perpetrator can be a relative, acquaintance (e.g., boyfriend/girlfriend, friend, coworker, neighbor), or a stranger.
 Nearly half of all women and 1 in 5 men have experienced some form of sexual violence in their lifetime.
 Also, nearly 1 in 5 (18.3%) women and 1 in 71 men (1.4%) in the United States have been raped at some time in their lives.

 For many victims, it takes years to recover from the physical and psychological trauma of rape and other forms of sexual violence.
 To heal from the trauma, survivors often need assistance from victim-centered social service organizations such as rape crisis centers, 24-hour sexual assault hotlines, crisis intervention, and medical and criminal justice accompaniment in addition to support from family and friends.
-SASP will assist in establishing, maintaining, and expanding rape crisis centers and other relevant programs dedicated to helping sexual assault victims.
+SASP assists in establishing, maintaining, and expanding rape crisis centers and other relevant programs dedicated to helping sexual assault victims.